amyschmid/ms-annotator/README.md

 ```

 ## Running
-Once requirements are inplace, `ms-annotator` can be run by invoking
+Once requirements are in place, `ms-annotator` can be run by invoking
 muliplexer such as `screen` or `tmux`.
 ```
 ./ms-annotator.sh
 ```
 The program will run until all assemblies are annotated or until an error occurs.
-While the program runs, it will report periotic status updates, these are logged
+While the program runs, it will report periodic status updates, these are logged
 to the file `progress.log`.
 The progress of an analysis can also be viewed
 via the `known_assemblies.csv` file, described [here](#kown-assemblies).
 `ms-annotator` is designed to be robust to restarts, and will attempt to pick